zapata-engineering/orquestra-core/docs/guides/optimizers.rst

    parameters: [0.93415374 0.78783696 0.35753713], order: [2 1 0]

-We see that if our function stores artifacts, the entries stored in recorder's :code:`history` attribute are of :class:`HistoryEntryWithArtifacts` type, which has additional field called :code:`artifacts`.
-This field stores a dictionary of the artifacts taht your cost function saved for given evaluation.
+We see that if our function stores artifacts, the entries stored in recorder's :code:`history` attribute are of :class:`HistoryEntryWithArtifacts <orquestra.opt.history.recorder.HistoryEntryWithArtifacts>` type, which has additional field called :code:`artifacts`.
+This field stores a dictionary of the artifacts that your cost function saved for given evaluation.

 Of course, there's no need for you cost function to store the same artifacts for each evaluation.
 The stored dictionary is completely free-form, and you can store whatever you want.